If you want to cut down tall branches, we've got answers.

 Read the Owner’s Manual

-It depends on the size of the saw head.
-They range in size from 8 inches to 12 inches.
-The longer the head, the thicker the branch you can cut.
-Also, gas-powered pole saws are more powerful and can handle heavy-duty tasks.
-It’s the reason why professionals prefer gas-powered pole saws.
+Pole saw heads usually range in size from 8 inches to 12 inches.
+The longer the head, the thicker the branches it will be able to cut.
+Gas-powered pole saws are more powerful than electrical models and can handle heavier-duty cutting tasks.
+This is why professional gardeners and tree surgeons prefer to use gas-powered pole saws.

 Can You Use a Pole Saw to Cut Down a Tree?

-As with all of these questions, there are variables that dictate the answer.
-Firstly, it depends on the tree.
-If it is a small tree, with a thin trunk, then yes, a pole saw will be effective, just as it would if you were tackling a thicker branch on a bigger tree.
+This depends on the thickness of the tree and the size and power of your pole saw.
+If it is a small tree with a thin trunk, a pole saw will cut it down effectively, just as it would if you were removing a small branch from a large tree.

 Can You Use a Pole Saw on a Ladder?

 It is possible to use a pole saw while standing on a ladder but you should avoid doing it.
 Pole saws are designed to allow you to make high cuts while staying on the ground.
 If the branch you want to cut is so high that you need a ladder in addition to a pole saw, it might be best to contact a professional to discuss your options.

 How High Can a Pole Saw Reach?

 The maximum reach of a pole saw varies from model to model.
 Most powered pole saws extend to have a reach of around 8 to 12 feet.
 However, manual pole saws are capable of reaching far beyond this, with some as long as 16, 18, or even 20 feet.